 But, when I get sick – it’s a big problem.
 I had bronchitis this spring and knew it was time to see my asthma doc and get some steroids.
 But – how could I call and make a doctor’s appointment if I couldn’t speak?
 Hmm.

 Well, luckily my daughter was home, but they probably wouldn’t let a teenager make an appointment for her mom.
 So I had to pull up my husband’s number and hand her my phone.
 Then I had to whisper instructions to my daughter to tell my husband that I needed to call the asthma doctor and make an appointment.

 Then my husband had to call my daughter and let me know when my appointment was scheduled.

 It was fun trying to talk to my asthma doc too!
-He also listened VERY carefully to everything I said.
-He had to - he couldn't hear so he had to stay close and really pay attention to everything I was trying to say.
+He also listened very carefully to everything I said.
+He had to – he couldn't hear so he had to stay close and really pay attention to everything I was trying to say.

-I’m not sure why I keep losing my voice
+Why do I keep losing my voice?

 Has anyone else had this problem?
 And is it also your family's favorite time?
 When you lose your voice and can’t speak?!